Suden uni

 Suden uni ("Wolf's Dream") is the first full-length album by Finnish pagan metal band Moonsorrow.
 It was originally released in 2001, and re-released in 2003 with one bonus track—a Finnish-language version of the traditional Swedish song "Kom nu gubbar"— along with different cover art, and a 40-minute DVD.

+It was rated a 4.5 out of 5 by The Metal Crypt.